Leopold Berchtold: Personal life

+Berchtold died at Peresznye on 21 November 1942 and was buried in the family tomb at Buchlau.

 Legacy

 Count Berchtold was described at the time as "intelligent and hard-working" and possessed of a "great personal charm" that made him well-liked at court.
 Indeed, he possessed all the social graces required at the Hofburg and impressed with his aristocratic background.
 However he lacked the strength of character and broad experience that would have been desirable in an imperial foreign minister.
 This contributed to quick reversals of decisions, giving rise to a foreign policy often perceived as inconsistent and vacillating.

 Many historians have regarded him as indecisive and diffident.
 However, during the July Crisis this appears not to have been the case as he "commanded and managed the process" on this occasion.
 His responsibility for the outbreak of the First World War has been much debated by historians.
 Without a doubt, he played a leading role in the intransigent formulation in the ultimatum of 23 July, the declaration of war on 28 July, and the rebuttal of Grey's mediation proposal on 29 July.
 He believed that only the defeat of Serbia could preserve the Dual Monarchy.
 Despite that, he was not thought of as a warmonger by, for example, General Conrad von Hötzendorf.
 At the same time, his lack of self-confidence at the helm of Austro-Hungarian diplomacy made him susceptible to persuasion by his pro-war staff at the Ballhausplatz, on whose advice and opinions he was heavily dependent.

 Although Berchtold may have personally pushed for war, the main question is whether he appreciated that a war against Serbia carried the risk of a major European war.
 According to G. A. Tunstall Jr, "a Russian intervention doesn't seem to had been taken into much consideration by the Austro-Hungarian leaders during the decision-making process".
 In any case, "if he did not apprehend the consequences of his policies sufficiently, he was, however, not alone; as a matter of fact, there were few diplomats at the time who actually did".
+Alexander Watson, however, maintains that Berchtold was well aware of possible Russian complications, knowing that "Serbia's humiliation would matter deeply to the eastern colossus," possibly encouraged by Franz Conrad von Hötzendorf, who was confident "that with Germany's help he could beat Serbia and Russia."
+Holger Herwig similarly maintains that Berchtold acted in a calculated manner during the July Crisis; for example, on July 26 he informed Franz Joseph that Serbian troops were confirmed to have fired on Habsburg forces at Temes Kubin (present-day Kovin) from Danubian steamers, in an attempt to convince the Emperor that Vienna would be fighting a defensive war.
+The Temes Kubin incident, however, never happened— a fact of which Herwig believes Berchtold was fully aware.

 In film and television

-Count Berchtold was portrayed by actor John Gielgud in the 1969 film Oh!
-What A Lovely War.
+Count Berchtold was portrayed by English actor John Gielgud in the 1969 film Oh!
+What a Lovely War.